 How we can support

-At Enable Law, we have specialist breast cancer care clinical negligence lawyers who have helped hundreds of patients understand if their cancer prognosis and treatment was affected by a missed or delayed diagnosis.
+At Enable Law, we have specialist breast cancer compensation claim lawyers who have helped hundreds of patients understand if their cancer prognosis and treatment was affected by a missed or delayed diagnosis.

 Even though we can’t turn back the clock, we can help patients access the funds they need to help put their lives back together and provide security to their dependants.